 What Else Does The Discovery of This New Colony Tell Us?

-This discovery will also be key in developing new research.
+This discovery will also be key to developing new research.
 For example, the evidence could be used for supporting the Marine Protected Areas (or MPAs) that has been proposed close to the Antarctic Peninsula.

 The international panel that makes decisions concerning the placement of Marine Protected Areas, known as the Commission for the Conservation of the Antarctic Marine Living Resources, primarily uses scientific evidence.
 Many believed that the scientific evidence of the existence of this huge colony of penguin could be a deciding factor for the commission to place an MPA around the Antarctic Peninsula.